Skip to content

 Too many people don’t have anywhere to call ‘home’

-Official government statistics from UK and devolved administrations show there are over 5,000 people sleeping rough.
-However, many people experiencing homelessness sleep in homeless shelters, or ‘couch surf’, meaning the real figures are likely much higher.
-These conditions place extreme strain on an individual’s health, with one study showing that people aged 38-74 living in one 42-bed London hostel had on average seven health conditions, and were as frail as people in their late 80s.
-The average age of death for people who have ‘homelessness’ recorded on their death certificate is just 43 years for females and 45 years for males.
+The health impacts of homelessness are severe.
+One study found that people aged 38–74 living in a London hostel had, on average, seven health conditions — and were as frail as people in their late 80s.
+The average age of death for people with homelessness recorded on their death certificate is just 43 for women and 45 for men.

 How policy shapes our health

 We need politicians to step up.
 We need to build more social homes.
-Shelter found there are over 1 million households waiting for social housing, and are calling for the government to build more social homes and protect and improve the current social housing stock.
-Research conducted by Heriot-Watt and commissioned by Crisis shows that we need to build 90,000 social homes each year for the next 15 years to ensure everyone can access affordable housing.
+Shelter found there are over 1 million households waiting for social housing and are calling for the government to build more social homes and protect and improve the current social housing stock.

 We also need security.
-The UK Government has introduced the Renters Reform Bill that, if passed, will ban Section 21 notices, which allow landlords to serve a ‘no-fault’ eviction.
-This means a person may have to leave their home with two months’ notice without the landlord having to provide a reason.
+The UK Government has introduced the Renters’ Rights Act that will ban Section 21 notices, which allow landlords to serve a ‘no-fault’ eviction.
+This means a person no longer has to leave their home with two months’ notice without the landlord having to provide a reason.
 Being evicted by Section 21 notice has been cited as a cause of stress and health issues for tenants.

 All of us need a safe, warm, and affordable home to stay healthy – but so many of us don’t have one.
 Taking action now will start to put this right so we can live healthier, longer lives.